bmc/ST2EmacsMiscellanea/README.md

         // On screen, words wrap at 80.
         "wrap_width": 80,

-        // When wrap_paragraph is invoke, words wrap at 79.
+        // When wrap_paragraph is invoked, words wrap at 79.
         "wrap_paragraph": 79,

         "rulers": [80]